algorandfoundation/algokit-client-generator-ts/README.md

 ```

 Or in Visual Studio Code you can use the default build task (Ctrl+Shift+B).

+To regenerate the generated clients run `npm run update-approvals`.

 ### Continuous Integration / Continuous Deployment (CI/CD)